Code-Institute-Submissions/MS1-Catsitting/documentation/testing.md

  - ## **W3C HTML validation**

     The [W3C HTML validator](https://validator.w3.org/) service was used to insure there is not syntax errors on index.html.
-The initial report, which can be found [here](documentation/reports/w3c_html_error.png) showed the following mistakes:
+The initial report, which can be found [here](documentation/reports/w3c_html_error.png) was run using direct input and showed the following mistakes:

     ![W3C HTML Validation errors](reports/w3c_html_error.png)